 The MBA schools and colleges’ alumina and placement cells encourage their former students to start their ventures.

 The last seven to eight years have seen a major shift in the thinking process of the current breed of MBA managers.
-The statistics also would also point to this.
+The statistics also would point to this.
 It is estimated through a survey of 2017, that about 83% of the workforce population would prefer to have their own business.
 This is much higher than the 53% global average.

-The internet age and online buying or influencing trend have brought in a slew of start-up companies in every sector.
+The internet age and online buying or influencing trends have brought in a slew of start-up companies in every sector.
 The daily app usage for virtually every product or service is giving mass reach across the country.